Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 Melito also wrote, "For the deeds done by Christ after His baptism, and especially His miracles, gave indication and assurance to the world of the Deity hidden in His flesh.
 For, being at once both God and perfect man likewise...He concealed the signs of His Deity, although He was the true God existing before all ages" (Melito.
 On the Nature of Christ.
 From Roberts and Donaldson).

 This clearly shows that Melito considered Christ to be God, as well as the Father.
 There is no indication in any of the surviving writings of Melito that he considered that the Holy Spirit was also God.
-His writings, like those of Ignatius and Polycarp, suggest that the Holy Spirit was simply the power of God as he wrote:
+His writings, like those of Ignatius and Polycarp, suggest that the Holy Spirit was simply a manifestation of the power of God as he wrote:

 The tongue of the Lord-His Holy Spirit.
 In the Psalm: "My tongue is a pen."
 (Melito.
 From the Oration on Our Lord's Passion, IX.
 Online version copyright © 2001 Peter Kirby. http://www.earlychristianwritings.com/text/melito.html 7/26/06).